 We identified the estimates of the fair value of the Company's radio market reporting units as a critical audit matter.
-The fair value estimates are sensitive to changes in the significant assumptions such as the revenue growth rates, operating profit margin, and the discount rate.
+The fair value estimates are sensitive to changes in the significant assumptions such as the projected market share, operating profit margin, long-term market revenue growth rates and the discount rate.
 Auditing these assumptions required increased auditor effort including the use of valuation specialists.